 The top of the cave collapsed and this iconic sinkhole was created.
 It can be visited at any time of the day, but we recommend dusk – this is when the entire area is illuminated by floodlights.

-Whatever route you take from Adelaide to Melbourne (or, if you rent a car at the Melbourne airport, from Melbourne to Adelaide), we know you'll find many an utterly unique sight to stop and stare at along the way.
+Whatever route you take from Adelaide to Melbourne (or, if you decide on starting with Melbourne Airport car rentals, from Melbourne to Adelaide), we know you’ll find many an utterly unique sight to stop and stare at along the way.